Best Practices

 Many aspects of preventive conservation may seem obvious: don’t stack heavy books on fragile notebooks, avoid humidity, dust regularly, don’t leave windows open.
 But without a technical and systematic view, mistakes pile up:

-– The shelf looks perfect… but it's against a wall with damp issues.
+– The shelf looks fine… but it’s leaning against a damp wall.

-– Gloves are used… but they’re cotton, which trap dirt and contaminants, shed fibres, and tear fragile papers.
+– Gloves are being used… but they’re cotton, which trap dirt, release fibers, and can tear a fragile paper.

-A conservation plan helps to see the bigger picture, set priorities, and avoid misleading solutions.
+A conservation plan helps see the big picture, set realistic priorities, and avoid false or costly solutions.

 First steps any institution can take